OracleCPS/GG4BigData/README.md

 -  Lab 900 - Oracle to Kafka (json / avro format)/ Eventhub
 -  Lab 1000 - MySQL to Cassandra
 -  Lab 1100 - MySQL to Oracle (using jdbc)
--  Lab 1200 - MySQL to Oracle NoSQL
 -  Lab 1300 - MySQL to MongoDB
 -  Lab 1400 - MySQL to Flume